MicrosoftDocs/sql-docs/docs/ssms/tutorials/connect-query-sql-server.md

 ---

 # Tutorial: Connect to and query a SQL Server instance by using SQL Server Management Studio
 This tutorial teaches you how to use SQL Server Management Studio (SSMS) to connect to your SQL Server instance and run some basic Transact-SQL (T-SQL) commands.
-First, you'll create a new database.
-Next, you'll populate that database with data.
-And finally, you'll learn how to query that data.
+This article demonstrates how to do the following:

+> [!div class="checklist"]
+> * Connect to a SQL Server
+> * Create a database (*TutorialDB*)
+> * Create a table (*Customers*) in your new database
+> * Insert rows into your new table
+> * Query the new table and view the results
+> * Use the query window table to verify your connection properties
+> * Change the server that your query window is connected to

 ## Prerequisites
 To complete this tutorial, you need SQL Server Management Studio and access to a SQL Server instance.